 - 1 tablespoon vegetable oil to fry in

-- 3/4 cup water or chicken broth
+- 1 cup chicken broth *can sub with water*

 Instructions

-- In a smaller bowl mix together the sauce ingredients: soy sauce, minced garlic, brown sugar, flour, rice cooking wine, vegetable oil and sesame oil.
+- In a smaller bowl mix together the brown sauce ingredients: soy sauce, minced garlic, brown sugar, flour, rice cooking wine, vegetable oil and sesame oil.
 Set aside.

 Barb says